Observing geometry of quantum states in a three-level system: Detailed Theoretical Information

 A natural generalization of Numerical Range is that, instead of measuring one observable, one may measure a set of linearly independent operators $\mathcal{F} = \left\{F_1,\cdots,F_n\right\}$.
 This is so called Joint Numerical Range (JNR)

 The JNR of $\left\{F_1,F_2\right\}$ can be merged into NR since it equals to the NR of $A = F_1+\text{i}F_2$.
 Therefore, people usually consider $n \ge 3$ while studying JNR.
 In contrast with Numerical Range, JNR is usually not convex~\cite{Au-Yeung197985,li2000convexity}.
-In other words, the measurement outcome set that using only pure states to measure a set of observables may not be convex.
+In other words, the set of measurement outcomes that using only pure states to measure a set of observables may not be convex.
 The next problem is how to characterize measurements according to mixed states.

 In 1979, Au-Yeung and Poon~\cite{Au-Yeung197985} studied a generalized JNR